supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ---

 # Using the CDP CLI
 If you would rather build these components programatically, CDP has a CLI utility that allows you to build the pieces from the command line or shell script.
+Combining the CDP CLI with liberal use of jq, we can string together

 ## Create the DW Cluster